 Curator of Religion and Community History

 Experience: Chicago History Museum, Curator of Religion and Community History, 2022–present.
 Religion, Art, Technology Lab, Contributing Curator, 2021–22.
-Plymouth History Museum, Historical Society Manager Museum, 2020–22.
-Hamline University, Co-lecturer and Curator of Student Exhibitions (Islamic Art and Architecture, spring term 2020 & 2021).
-Saving Sacred Spaces, Heritage Consultant, 2019–22.
-Minnesota Alliance of Local History Museums, Board Member, 2021–present.
-Save the Boards Minneapolis, Archive and Digital Exhibition Team, 2020–present.
+Plymouth History Museum, Historical Society Manager, 2020–22.
+Hamline University, Co-lecturer and Co-curator of Student Exhibition (Islamic Art and Architecture, spring term 2020 & 2021).
+Landmarks Illinois, Skyline Member, 2022–present.
+Preserve Minneapolis, Board Member, 2020–23.
+Minnesota Alliance of Local History Museums, Board Member, 2021–22.

 Education: MA, Historical and Sustainable Architecture, New York University at NYU London.
 BA, Art History (Distinction in Religion and Minor in Spanish), Hamline University.